fredriknk/nrfboards/boards/arm/msensedk/doc/index.rst

-.. _msensedk_nrf9160:
+.. _msensedk_msensedk:

-nRF9160 DK
+msense DK
 ##########

 Overview
 ********

-The nRF9160 DK (PCA10090) is a single-board development kit for evaluation and development on the nRF9160 SiP for LTE-M and NB-IoT.
+The msense DK (PCA10090) is a single-board development kit for evaluation and development on the nRF9160 SiP for LTE-M and NB-IoT.
 The msensedk/nrf9160 board configuration provides support for the Nordic Semiconductor nRF9160 ARM Cortex-M33F CPU with ARMv8-M Security Extension and the following devices: